-KEY Existing vehicular routes - Application Boundary (Zone B) Potential Flood Lighting Street Lighting Pedestrian scale Lighting Low Level Path Lighting Public Space Lighting for Night Use Motorway Lighting B1.3.7.
-Lighting Principles The lighting principles reflect the location of the Proposed Development, as the edge of Cambridge.
+B1.3.7.
+Lighting Principles

+The lighting principles reflect the location of the Proposed Development, as the edge of Cambridge.
 The Western Edge will remain shrouded mainly in darkness, although the existing Park & Ride, which is illuminated at night, will provide some lighting.
-It may be possible for an all weather pitch in the field west of the Park & Ride to have floodlighting (this will be addressed through detailed design).
+An all weather pitch in the field west of the Park & Ride will have floodlighting (the nature of this will be addressed through detailed design).

 The central green corridor leading up to Storey's Field and beyond, to Huntingdon Road, will be lit to ensure safe and direct night time routes through the development, in line with secured by design methods.
 Cycling and walking routes will be lit providing safe and sustainable methods of transport.
 All lighting will be designed to minimise energy consumption and limit light pollution using high efficiency lighting systems.

 Lighting will be selected to minimise its impact on existing and future ecological corridors and habitats.